-A weak password is an open door to cyber criminals and allow attackers to gain access to your private information, steal your data, access your bank details and even commit identity theft.
+A weak password is an open door to cybercriminals and allows attackers to gain access to your private information, steal your data, access your bank details, and even commit identity theft.
 Learn how to create strong passwords with these expert tips.

 - Accessing your computer

 There is a very easy and effective way to ensure that only you have access to your data: creating a unique, secure, and robust password.
 And, where possible, use two-factor authentication – when a code is sent to your phone via SMS which has to be entered by you before you’re granted access.

 Many people do use a strong password, but they make the simple mistake of using this same password for all of their online accounts.
 So, inevitably, once a hacker guesses one, they have access to all of your accounts associated with that password…

 To be truly secure, you should use a different password each time you create an account.